 In an effort to speed up investigations, this bill would amend the State Civil Service Act relating to state employees and require that many notices of adverse action be completed within one-year rather than three years.
 At the same time, however, it would specifically include #MeToo-related concerns (e.g., sexual harassment and sexual assault) within the allegations that remain subject to the longer three year period.
 Accordingly, as amended, a one-year time period would apply except for allegations of fraud, embezzlement, falsification of records, harassment on specified bases (e.g., race, religion, sex, etc.), or sexual assault.

 A similar bill (AB 769) was vetoed by then-Governor Brown in 2015.

-Status: Passed the Assembly on essentially a party-line vote, and has passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.
+Status: Passed the Assembly on essentially a party-line vote and is pending in the Senate.